Trafalgar Square: Other uses

-The Sea Cadets hold a yearly Battle of Trafalgar victory parade running the north of Whitehall, from Horse Guard's Parade to Nelson's Column.

 As an archetypal London location, Trafalgar Square featured in film and television productions during the Swinging London era of the late 1960s, including The Avengers, Casino Royale, Doctor Who and The Ipcress File.
 It was used for filming several sketches and a cartoon backdrop in the BBC comedy series Monty Python's Flying Circus.
 In May 2007 the square was grassed over with 2,000 square metres of turf for two days in a campaign by London authorities to promote "green spaces" in the city.

 In July 2011, due to building works in Leicester Square, the world premiere of the final film in the Harry Potter series, Harry Potter and the Deathly Hallows – Part 2, was held in Trafalgar Square, with a 0.75 mi red carpet linking the squares.
 Fans camped in Trafalgar Square for up to three days before the premiere, despite torrential rain.
 It was the first film premiere ever to be held there.

-The square has seen controversy over busking and street theatre, which have attracted complaints over noise and public safety.
-In 2012 the Greater London Authority created a bylaw for regulating busking and associated tourism.
-In 2016 the National Gallery proposed to introduce licensing for such performances.